M0dM/StreaMe/README.md

 StreaMe
 =======

-A streaming client based on Java Media Framework for Shoot-casters or Gamers
+A streaming client (under GPL) based on Xuggler Library for Shoot-casters or Gamers